Microsoft SMS vs Sonatype Nexus Repository comparison

 Midsize Enterprise14%

 Microsoft SMS is ranked 4th in Software Distribution while Sonatype Nexus Repository is ranked 1st in Software Distribution with 15 reviews.
 Microsoft SMS is rated 8.0, while Sonatype Nexus Repository is rated 8.2.
 The top reviewer of Microsoft SMS writes "Reliable, stable, and free with our subscription".
-On the other hand, the top reviewer of Sonatype Nexus Repository writes "Feature-rich and seamless integration with our other tools".
-Microsoft SMS is most compared with EMCO MSI Package Builder and EMCO Remote Installer, whereas Sonatype Nexus Repository is most compared with JFrog Artifactory, Archiva, Bitbucket Data Center, Inedo ProGet and EMCO Remote Installer.
+On the other hand, the top reviewer of Sonatype Nexus Repository writes "Vastly improved our whole release cycle; automated processes help to deliver code".
+Microsoft SMS is most compared with EMCO MSI Package Builder, whereas Sonatype Nexus Repository is most compared with JFrog Artifactory, Archiva, Bitbucket Data Center, Inedo ProGet and EMCO Remote Installer.

 See our list of best Software Distribution vendors.